Sunderland: Roads

 The Sunderland strategic transport corridor project is an ongoing investment to the city's road infrastructure.
-The scheme will improve transport links around the city ensuring continuous dual carriageway between the A19 road and the port of Sunderland.
-The scheme also includes the building of a new wear bridge between Pallion on the south embankment and Castletown to the north.
+The scheme improves transport links around the city, ensuring continuous dual carriageway between the A19 road and the port of Sunderland, as well as the Northern Spire bridge built over the Wear between Pallion (south) and Castletown (north).

+Buses

+The majority of bus services in Sunderland are provided by Stagecoach in Sunderland and Go North East, with a handful of services provided by Arriva North East.
+Cross-country and inter-city routes are operated mainly by National Express and Flixbus.

 A multimillion-pound transport interchange at Park Lane was opened on 2 May 1999 by the then Brookside actor Michael Starke.
 With 750,000 passengers per year, it is the busiest bus and coach station in Britain after Victoria Coach Station in Central London and has won several awards for innovative design.
-The majority of bus services in Sunderland are provided by Stagecoach in Sunderland and Go North East, with a handful of services provided by Arriva North East.
-Besides these, there are also cross-country and inter-city route buses mainly operated by National Express and Megabus.

 A new Metro station was built underneath the bus concourse to provide a direct interchange as part of the extension to South Hylton in 2002.